ibm-cloud-docs/monitoring/monitoring.md

 # Monitoring your environment
 {: #monitoring}

+You can monitor your infrastructure, and the applications running on it with the IBM Cloud Monitoring with Sysdig service.
+You can analyze the data that is collected for metrics.
+You can monitor this data through panels and dashboards in the Web UI.
+You can aggregate and filter out data  that is displayed through metrics or by getting a specialized insight into network data, application data, topology, services, hosts, and containers trhough dashboards.
+{:shortdesc}

 After you provision an instance of the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix}}, and configure a Sysdig agent for a metrics source, you can view, monitor, and manage metrics through the IBM Cloud Monitoring with Sysdig Web UI.
-{:shortdesc}

-After you configure your agents, data is automatically collected.
-YOu can use the Explore tab to monitor your data by using default metrics and default dasshboards.
-Explain Expore tab.
+After you configure a Sysdig agent, data is automatically collected.
 Default metrics are automatically collected.
-You can add custom metrics and labels
+You can add custom metrics and labels to custom metrics to describe characteristics of a metric.

-then you can:
-1. Add custom metrics
-2. Add custom labels
-3. Group data by using the metrics labels
-4. Aggregate data
-5. Filter data.

-which you can see through the Explore tab.
+You can use the *Explore* tab to monitor your data by using default metrics and default dasshboards.
+You can use labels to define new infrastructure groups that you can use to aggregate data differently.

+You can also apply a *Time filter* to aggregate data differently.

 You can also create new Dashboards where you can leverage  the  new groups, segments, and metrics.

 You can also enable events and define alerts.

-## As an administrator you can:

-## As a user you can: